krinj/py-hanabi/REPORT.md

 Hanabi is a co-operative card game for 2-5 players.
 There are 50 cards in the deck, with five suits (red, green, blue, white, yellow) and five values (from 1 to 5).
 The cards must be played in a certain sequence (ascending order by suit), and the goal of the game is to play as many cards as possible before it is over.
 The key mechanic of this game is that players cannot see their own hand, but can see the other players' hands.
 During their turn, they may chose to play a card, discard a card, or give another player some information.
 The official rules can be found here: [Hanabi Card Game Rules PDF](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf).
 Also, a perfect solution to this game is [considered to be NP Complete](http://teaching.csse.uwa.edu.au/units/CITS3001/project/2018/papers/HanabiNP.pdf).

 The goal of this project is to build an AI agent to play the game, Hanabi.
 Current published strategies for playing the game fall largely into either Monte Carlo Tree search or some form of rules based system.
-I believe that there is a lot of information to be modelled during the game, so my approach was to augment a simple rules based agent with high quality information about the board state.
+I believe that there is a lot of information to be modeled during the game, so my approach was to augment a simple rules based agent with high quality information about the board state.
 In addition to this, I focused on building fast simulation and visualization pipelines so that I can gain deeper insight into how to improve an agent.

 I developed a Hanabi simulator and GUI in Python for rapid experimentation and testing, and finally ported the agent to Java once I was satisfied with the results.
 The agent computes a probability matrix for each card in hand, as well as a value matrix for each possible hint that it can give to other players.
 By using this information with a simple rules engine, this agent is able to achieve an average score of **17.03** when playing a 4-player game with itself (over a sample size of 500 games).